 - While you are awake, you may drink one or two tall glasses of water, apple juice, black coffee or black tea every one to two hours.

 STOP DRINKING ANYTHING TWO HOURS BEFORE ARRIVING AT THE ASC.

 For example, if you are told to arrive at the ASC at 7:45am, stop drinking at 5:45am.

 If you are diabetic and feel symptoms of low blood sugar or your finger stick reading is low, please drink apple juice.

 - Apple juice

 - Black tea

-ABSOLUTELY NO ORANGE JUICE, NO CREAM, NO CREAMER AND NO MILK!
+ABSOLUTELY NO ORANGE JUICE, NO CREAM, NO CREAMER, NO MILK AND NO HONEY!
 NO SUBSTITUTIONS!